 Why Use a Sleep Calculator?

-Have you ever woken up after a full 8 hours of sleep only to feel tired, groggy, and disoriented?
-This phenomenon is called **sleep inertia**, and it usually happens because you woke up in the middle of a "deep sleep" phase.
-The **Calculatorbudy Sleep Calculator** is designed to solve this problem by aligning your alarm clock with your body's natural biological rhythms.
+Have you ever woken up after a full eight hours of sleep only to feel tired, groggy, and disoriented?
+This happens because you likely woke up in the middle of a deep sleep phase, an experience known as sleep inertia.
+We created this tool to help solve that problem.

 Sleep is not a single, continuous block of rest.
-Instead, it occurs in distinct waves known as **sleep cycles**.
-Each cycle lasts roughly 90 minutes.
-By using our calculator, you can plan to wake up at the precise moment a cycle ends—when your body is in its lightest phase of sleep.
-This makes waking up feel easier, more natural, and leaves you feeling more alert throughout the day.
+It happens in distinct waves known as sleep cycles.
+By using this calculator, you can map out your night to ensure your alarm goes off exactly when a cycle ends.
+Waking up during this lighter phase of sleep makes getting out of bed feel much easier and leaves you more alert for the rest of the morning.

 Key Sleep Facts